 Noah Barkin is a visiting senior fellow in the Indo-Pacific Program based in Berlin.
 He specializes in Europe’s relationship with China and the implications of China’s rise for the transatlantic relationship.

-Noah is also managing editor in the China practice at Rhodium Group.
+Noah is also senior advisor in the China practice at Rhodium Group.
 Prior to joining GMF, Noah had a 25-year career as a journalist in Berlin, Paris, London, and New York.
 His work has appeared on Reuters, where he served as a bureau chief, regional news editor, and roving Europe correspondent, as well as in The New York TimesThe AtlanticForeign Policy, and Politico, among other publications.
 In 2019 he was a visiting fellow at the Mercator Institute for China Studies in Berlin and the American Institute for Contemporary German Studies in Washington.
 A native Californian, Noah has a bachelor's degree in political science and French from UC Berkeley and a master's in international affairs from Columbia University.

 Media Mentions